Maxine Peake: Political views

 In July 2015, Peake endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 She wrote on her website: "For me, Jeremy Corbyn is our only beacon of hope to get the Labour Party back on track, get the electorate back in touch with politics and save this country from the constant mindless bullying of the vulnerable and poor."
 In 2016, along with other celebrities, Peake toured the UK to support Corbyn's bid to become prime minister.

 In April 2017, Peake endorsed Corbyn in the 2017 general election.
 She said: "I am a Corbyn supporter.
 My mind boggles why people treat him like the anti-Christ, but it goes to show people are a lot more right-wing than they like to believe."
 In November 2019, along with other public figures, Peake signed a letter supporting Corbyn, describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world", and endorsed him in the 2019 general election.

 In June 2020, she took part in an interview with The Independent in which she stated that the practice of police officers in the United States kneeling on someone's neck, one example of which led to the murder of George Floyd in Minneapolis, was "learnt from seminars taught by Israeli secret services".
 The Independent amended the original article to add a note that "the allegation that US police were taught tactics of 'neck kneeling' by Israeli secret services is unfounded".
 Peake later stated that she was "inaccurate in [her] assumption of American police training and its sources".
 Peake's statement was denounced by Labour leader Keir Starmer, the Board of Deputies of British Jews and the Jewish Labour Movement as an "antisemitic conspiracy theory".
 Shadow Education Secretary Rebecca Long-Bailey retweeted the article and called Peake an "absolute diamond".
-When Jewish groups demanded she delete the tweet, Long-Bailey refused to do so, leading to her sacking from the Shadow cabinet by Starmer.
+When Jewish groups demanded she delete the tweet, Long-Bailey refused to do so, leading to her dismissal from the Shadow cabinet by Starmer.
 John McDonnell, the shadow chancellor under Corbyn, said that "criticism of practices of [the] Israeli state is not antisemitic" and that Peake's claim "was not antisemitic".
-In October 2023, she criticized Israel's military offensive in the Gaza Strip and called for a ceasefire.
+In October 2023, she criticised Israel's military offensive in the Gaza Strip and called for a ceasefire.